Do you wear organic clothing? Is you clothing toxic? Well, it could be, depending on where it came from, who made it, and how much you paid for it.

 For example, cotton: Cotton crops cover about 2.5 per cent of the world’s arable land.
 And they consumes approximately 25 per cent of all the pesticides used worldwide.
 Traditional (non-organic) cotton requires 0.33 pounds of chemicals and toxins to produce one t-shirt.

-Why are there so many chemicals in clothes?
+What are the common chemicals in our clothes?

-Here’s what some of the most common chemicals are used for:
+Here’s what some of the most common chemicals and what they are used for:

 Hexavalent chrome: for tanning leather

 Brominated flame retardant: to prevent clothes from catching fire (it’s a requirement in children’s clothing)

 Should I be worried about toxins in my clothes?

 I hear ya: “I mean, we’re all mostly fine.
 We haven’t grown an extra ear or developed scales due to all the toxins we – and all living organisms – are ingesting constantly.
 Is this really a problem?”